usnistgov/OSCAL/docs/content/about/projects/_index.md

 ### What about projects not on this list?

-NIST OSCAL Team staff, or NIST staff more generally, develop software for their own education or experimentation.
+NIST OSCAL Team staff, or NIST staff more generally, develops software for their own education or experimentation.
 If you see NIST staff, either on the [`usnistgov` GitHub organization](https://github.com/usnistgov/) or user accounts associated with official NIST work, these are not considered official NIST projects until they are included in the categories above.
 Individuals may pursue work on them, but they have no official maintenance or support guarantees from this team.